voxel51/api-py/examples.md

-The following code will upload the `road.mp4` video from your current working directory to the Voxel51 Vision Services Platform, run the `vehicle-detector` analytic on it, and download the output to `output-zip` when the job completes.
+The following code will upload the `road.mp4` video from your current working directory to the Voxel51 Vision Services Platform, run the `vehicle-detector` analytic on it, and download the output to `output.zip` when the job completes.

 You can download this [dashcam video clip]( https://drive.google.com/file/d/1gg6zJpp8j_ZiUaAy3Sdl3VvD5zUq9LX7) to use as